- 1 Top 5 Best 55 Inch 4K TV Compared

 - 5 Which Best 55 Inch 4K TVs Are Right For You?

 Believe it or not, the best 55 inch 4K TVs are becoming more and more affordable today.
+Even within the last year, it’s become easier to bring the best TV into your home.
 With prices below $1,000, this is the best time to purchase an ultra-HD TV in this size range.
 To help you with that decision, we’ve purchased and tested the best 4K TVs in the 55-inch size category so you know just what to buy to get the best home entertainment setup in your neighborhood.
+If you’re in the market for one of the best 55-inch TVs, read on.

 During our testing, we specifically considered all the aspects of picture quality, including things like color accuracy, color range and gray uniformity.
 We also considered refresh rates, viewing angles and smart TV functionality.
 With these features in mind, we crowned the Toshiba 55LF711U20 as the best 55 inch 4K TV.
 It features an excellent Amazon-centric design that seamlessly connects to your smart home setup, along with an overall excellent picture quality.
 Keep reading to learn more about the Toshiba Fire TV and the other top picks on our list.
+No matter what your needs, this list should help you decide which of these 55 inch TVS is best for you.
 You can compare these to the best oled tvs and see how they differ.

 Top 5 Best 55 Inch 4K TV Compared